-Please call the clerk's department to confirm hours, mailing address, fees and other specifics before visiting or requesting information because of sometimes changing contact information.
-The Clerk's Office DOES NOT DO RESEARCH.
-The documents are available to interested parties, barring confidential issues.
-Most staff will assist people in finding the materials, but it is up to the individual to do the research.
+Remember to get in touch with the clerk's dept to verify hours, mailing address, fees and other specifics prior to visiting or seeking information because of in some cases changing contact details.
+The Department Offices DO NOT DO RESEARCH.
+The data files are readily available to interested parties, barring private issues.
+A good number of employees will assist persons in obtaining the materials, but it's up to the person to do the research.

 Some counties encompass land settled in the eighteenth century; their records pre-date county formation.
 Land transactions and vital records recorded in the county are at the county recorder's office.
 The county clerk general has probate books and files from the county's superior court, civil court records, and naturalizations.
 Divorces may be in either place, depending on how filed.

-The following indicates whatvital, land, probate, and court records are in Humboldt county.
-The dates indicated below are the first known records for this county which may include records of land, estates, taxes, vital records, divorces, naturalizations, voter registration, court records, and so forth.
+The following facts indicates whatever marriage, birth, death, land, wills, and court records will be in Humboldt County.
+The years indicated below are considered the first widely known records for this county.
 Land was later added from counties Mendocino (1860), Klamath (1875), and Del Norte (1901).